 Child Sexual Exploitation (CSE)

 CSE is a form of child abuse in which the victim is often given something, such as food, money, drugs, alcohol or gifts in exchange for sexual activity with the abuser.
-It can affect any child, boys and girls, anytime, anywhere, regardless of social or ethnic background.
+It can affect any child, boys and girls.

-The manipulation or 'grooming' process involves befriending children, either online or in person, and gaining their trust.
-Grooming may take place over a long period of time before the abuse begins and often involves the perpetrator feeding the victim drugs or alcohol.
+The manipulation or 'grooming' process involves becoming friends with children, either online or in person, and gaining their trust.
+Grooming may take place over a long period of time before the abuse begins.

 Warning signs of child sexual exploitation include;